Yellowstone National Park Elopement Guide

 Lamar Valley

-This spot is remote and perfect to enjoy the wild herds of bison.
+This spot is remote and perfect for enjoying the wild herds of bison.
 This would be a good spot to explore together any time of the year, but especially for winter elopements since the road is open all year.

 Hayden Valley